kalrnlo/luauberries/docs/url.md

 ### `decode`

-Decodes the given string, into how it originally was before it was [encoded](#encode)
+Decodes the given string, into how it originally was before being [encoded](#encode)

 > [!NOTE]
-> If the spaces in the url are encoded as `+`, you need to specifiy this using the second arg for it to be properly decoded
+> If the spaces in the url are encoded as `+`, you need to specify this using the second arg for it to be properly decoded

 ```luau
 local encoded = "Je%20suis%20all%C3%A9%20au%20cinema%2E"